Houthi attacks on commercial vessels: Fifth phase (July – December 2024)

-Ceasefire and resumption (January 2025 – present)
+First ceasefire and resumption (January 2025 – September 2025)

 Commercial ships associated with the US and the UK returned to the Red Sea in late-January 2025 after the Houthis announced a partial cessation of their attacks on commercial shipping following the 2025 Gaza war ceasefire.

 On 6 July, the Liberian-flagged, Greek-owned bulk carrier Magic Seas was fired at by eight skiffs with small arms and RPGs, and was later attacked by four USVs; two of which impacted the port side while the other two were destroyed by the vessel's guards.
 The attack took place near Al Hudaydah.
 The ship caught fire, with its crew being rescued by UAE.
 The Houthis later claimed responsibility for the attack, stating that they attacked it with two USVs, five ballistic and cruise missiles, and three UAVs, causing the ship to sink into the sea.
 This was the first attack by the group on a commercial ship since November 2024.
 The Houthis said the ship was sunk after the attack, and later published a video that purportedly showed fighters boarding the ship before detonating explosives on it, causing it to sink.

 On 7 July, another Liberian-flagged, Greek owned bulk carrier named Eternity C was attacked with UAVs and four RPGs fired by four speedboats near Al Hudaydah.
 The UAVs struck the vessel's bridge, with four crew members being killed and at least two being wounded.
 The vessel was again attacked by two USVs on 8 July per two security sources, forcing its crew and guards to abandon it, and sank the following morning.
 The Houthis took responsibility for attacking the ship, stating that they targeted it with a USV and six ballistic and cruise missiles, while also publishing a video purportedly showing their fighters attacking the ship.
 Ten of the crew members were rescued, while 11 remained missing, with the United Nations and the US accusing the Houthis of abducting them.
 The group claimed that they rescued them after receiving a distress call.